ShipWiz-LLC/shipwiz-website/terms-and-conditions.html.md

 - **Processing Fees**: 10% fee for excessive surcharges
 - **Collections**: Overdue invoices subject to Rocket Receivables collections

+## Package Holding and Disposal Policy
+- **Disputed Charge Packages**: For packages with disputed charges that reach our warehouse due to incorrect address, carrier rejection, recipient refusal, or any other reason
+- **Package Retention**: ShipWiz reserves the right to hold packages until payment is received for disputed charges
+- **Payment Timeline**: If payment is not received within 3 months of package arrival at warehouse
+- **Package Disposal**: ShipWiz has the right to discard packages after 3-month holding period
+- **Liability Limitation**: ShipWiz is not responsible for packages or contents after disposal

 ## Intellectual Property
 - **Company Ownership**: Service content, features, functionality remain company property
 - **Protection Coverage**: Copyright, trademark, and other applicable laws